MraDmr0/qqEvolC/README.md

 * wavefunction of each energy level

 ## Utilities
-The package includes a python scripts that allows to easily plot the occupation probability and the envelope shape as a function of time.
+The package includes a Python script "Plot.py" that allows to easily plot the occupation probability and the envelope shape as a function of time.

 ## Next developements
 The current Ver.
 1.0 implements the basic functions of the package.
 However, the code and the repository can be further developed from many points of view: